 Next Modified Subclause (new)

+16.x Sidelink Relay

+16.x.1 General

 Editor’s Note: the general description for sidelink relay is provided in this section based on TR38.836.
 Describe both L2 and L3 relay in general.
 A system architecture may be depicted from RAN perspective.
 This section can also describe the subtopics that does not need be assigned with a separate sub-section.

-Editor’s Note: The following paragraph is to capture the agreement of “RRC state combination of Relay UE in RRC_IDLE and Remote UE in RRC_INACTIVE is supported.”. the additional text is sourced from TR38.836Editor’s Note: L3 architecture is described by text only based on TR38.836.
+Editor’s Note: The following paragraph is to capture the agreement of “RRC state combination of Relay UE in RRC_IDLE and Remote UE in RRC_INACTIVE is supported.”. the additional text is sourced from TR38.836

+A U2N Relay UE shall be in RRC_CONNECTED to perform relaying of unicast data.

+For L2 U2N Relay, the following RRC state combinations are supported:

+- Both U2N Relay and U2N Remote UE shall be in RRC CONNECTED to perform transmission/reception of relayed unicast data.

+- The U2N Relay UE can be in RRC_IDLE, RRC_INACTIVE or RRC_CONNECTED as long as all the PC5-connected U2N Remote UE(s) are either in RRC_INACTIVE or in RRC_IDLE.

+16.x.2 Protocol Architecture

+Editor’s Note: L3 architecture is described by text only based on TR38.836.
 L2 User plane and control plane protocol architecture to be described in this section based on TR38.836 and the conclusion of PC5 adaptation layer.
 Describe also the high level function of adaptation layer.
-QoS handling can also be described here in case of any RAN specific impact.Editor’s Note: describe the high level relay discovery mechanism.
+QoS handling can also be described here in case of any RAN specific impact.

+16.x.3 Relay Discovery

+Editor’s Note: describe the high level relay discovery mechanism.
 Most of the text is common for L2 and L3 relay.

+Model A and Model B discovery model as defined in clause 5.3.1.2 of TS 23.303 [yy] are supported for U2N Relay operation.
+The protocol stack of discovery message is described in Figure 16.x.3-1.

+Figure 16.x.3-1Protocol Stack of Discovery Message for UE-to-Network Relay

+The Remote UE can perform Relay discovery message (i.e. Solicitation message in Model B as specified TS 23.304 [xx]) transmission while in RRC_IDLE, RRC_INACTIVE or RRC_CONNECTED.
+The network may broadcast a threshold, which is used by the UE-to-Network Remote UE to determine if it can transmit Relay discovery solicitation messages to UE-to-Network Relay UE(s).

+The U2N Relay UE can perform Relay discovery message (i.e. Announcement message in Mode A, or Response message in Mode B) transmission while in RRC_IDLE, RRC_INACTIVE or RRC_CONNECTED.
+The network may broadcast a maximum threshold and a minimum threshold for Uu signal strength, which are used by the U2N Relay UE to determine if it can transmit Relay discovery messages to U2N Remote UE(s).

+The network may provide the relay discovery configuration using broadcast or dedicated signalling for Relay Operation.
+In addition, the U2N Remote UE and U2N Relay UE may use pre-configuration for relay discovery.

+The resource pool for Relay discovery can be shared with the resource pool for Sidelink communication and the resource pool for Relay discovery can also be a dedicated resource pool.
+Whether the dedicated resource pool is configured is based on network implementation.
+The Rel-16 resource pool design (including resource allocation design) is be reused.

+The Rel-16 power control mechanism is reused for the transmission of relay discovery messages.

+No ciphering and integrity protection in PDCP layer is needed for the Relay discovery messages.